karthikeyan-mac/AxMJamfSync/README.md

 1. Sign in to [Apple Business Manager](https://business.apple.com) or [Apple School Manager](https://school.apple.com)
 2. Go to **Settings → API** and click **+** to create a new key
-3. Download the `.p8` private key file — Apple only lets you download it once
+3. Download the `.pem` private key file — Apple only lets you download it once
 4. Note the **Client ID** and **Key ID** shown on the API key detail page

 ### 2 — Create a Jamf Pro API Client